rish2408/Spring-Actuator/README.md

 # Spring-Actuator
-- This Spring Actuator application has several packages, classes, and configuration files.
+- This Spring Actuator application has several classes, and configuration files.
 Here is an overview of each file and its role in the application.

 ## Tech Stack